Back to blog

 Journal

-Shopify vs custom ecommerce: when a standard store is not enough
+Shopify vs custom ecommerce: when each option fits

-• You sell direct to consumers with one public price list.
+• You sell directly to customers with one public price list.

 • Products are simple: size, colour, quantity and delivery.